mbeddr/mbeddr.core/code/applications/Pacemaker/src/bbone/README.md

 # Further readings
 - - -
-Since the hardware platform also includes [the Minnesota Pacemaker board](http://wiki.cas.mcmaster.ca/index.php/Pacemaker_Hardware_Reference_Platform_Details) along with a physical link consisting of a board build to adapt the logic levels between the 2 platforms, further readings in this regards can be found in the '**doc**' folder.
+Since the hardware platform also includes [the Minnesota Pacemaker board](http://wiki.cas.mcmaster.ca/index.php/Pacemaker_Hardware_Reference_Platform_Details) along with a physical link consisting of a board build to adapt the logic levels between the 2 platforms, further readings in this regards can be found in the project's root README.